Chloroacetaldehyde

 Chloroacetaldehyde is an organic compound with the formula ClCH_{2}CHO.
 Like some related compounds, it is highly electrophilic reagent and a potentially dangerous alkylating agent.
-The compound is not normally encountered in the anhydrous form, but rather as the hemiacetal (ClCH_{2}CH(OH))_{2}O.
+The compound is not normally encountered in the anhydrous form, but rather as the hemiacetal (ClCH_{2}CH(OH))_{2}.

 Chloroacetaldehyde is a metabolite of the antineoplastic ifosfamide and believed to be responsible for some of the toxicity observed with ifosfamide.

 Synthesis and occurrence

 Hydrated chloroacetaldehyde is produced by the chlorination of aqueous vinyl chloride: